Artificial-Friend/JB/README.md

 # Caesar encryptor-decryptor with only-letters or any char.
-Works with fiels.
+Works with files.
 This is garbage.
 I will fix it.
 Maybe.